 • 5 ton, which cools more than 2,000 square feet

-Other things that can influence air conditioner size are:
+Other factors that can impact air conditioner size are:

-• The temperatures in Cedar Rapids.
+• The weather in Cedar Rapids.

 • Ductwork quality and age.

-• If your home receives more sun or shade.
+• If your residence receives more sun or shade.

-• Insulation quality and concentration.
+• Insulation quality and thickness.

 • How many people are in your household.

-When you’re installing a new air conditioner, it’s essential to realize:
+When you’re getting a new air conditioner, it’s essential to be aware:

 • Older air conditioners are classified around 8-9 SEER.

-• New air conditioners start at 13 SEER.
-Ones installed in the southwest and southeast must be a minimum of 14 SEER due to U.S. Department of Energy regulations.
+• Modern air conditioners start at 13 SEER.
+Ones installed in the southwest and southeast must be at least 14 SEER due to U.S. Department of Energy regulations.
 As of 2017, these SEER rating requirements have saved homeowners trillions of dollars.

 • ENERGY STAR®-certified air conditioners begin at 14.5 SEER.